- Start date: September

 A distinguishing feature of this degree is that it is taught in collaboration with academic experts from both the School of Government & Public Policy and the Department of Computer & Information Sciences.

-In Government & Public Policy, you'll take classes in Research Design and a Qualitative Methodology, the latter taught by award-winning instructors who also teach short courses on the topic at leading international summer schools.
-You'll have the flexibility to choose from a list of courses in public policy that best meets your needs and future career aspirations.
+In Government & Public Policy, you'll take classes in Research Design and Quantitative or Qualitative Methodology (depending on past experience).
+You'll have the flexibility to choose from a list of courses in public policy, international relations, or comparative politics that best meets your needs and future career aspirations.

 In Computer & Information Sciences, you'll take classes covering the ethics of 'big data' and the information society and classes on database management, the technology behind 'big data' and machine learning.

-You'll have the opportunity to complete a client-based project as a part of your dissertation research.
-On the advice of the School, you can contact host organisations including local, city, and national governmental organisations for project-based MSc dissertations.
+You may apply to do a client-based project as part of your dissertation research.
+Following a career workshop session, and on the advice of the School, you can contact host organisations including local, city, and national governmental organisations to arrange a work-based MSc dissertation.

 The School of Government & Public Policy and Computer & Information Sciences have a number of research centres that relate to the topics covered and the content of the course.
 For example, the European Policies Research Centre is a leading hub for the study of regional development policy and collection of such data in Europe, a centre that is of increasing importance in the wake of Brexit.